 An important part of our work concerns our Legacy Fund, which supports families of missing and murdered Indigenous Peoples.
 Without any help or funding, many families and grassroots organizers are left to make proactive solutions.
 Great Plains Action Society is a grassroots organization that is helping to solve that problem.
 We raise funds to for victims and their families in their healing process and help them demand the justice that their loved ones deserve.
 All proceeds go to legal fees, memorial planning, travel/lodging (for court or #MMIR-related events), our Healing Justice workshop, and domestic violence prevention (self-defense training, educational events, etc.).

 We would like to extend our gratitude for our "on-the-ground" grassroots organizations who truly put in the hard work in collecting data, providing safe spaces, searching for our relatives, and any other capacity that deals with this trauma work.
 It is not easy.
 We extend our support and hearts out to families, friends, and anyone who has been affected by the loss of a loved one, a co-worker, a sister, a brother, a child due to physical, psychological, and emotional abuse.
-We will continue to serve as an ally to those individuals.
+We will continue to serve as Indigenous allies to those individuals.